Education in Russia: General framework

 There were 59,260 general education schools in 2007–2008 school year, an increase from 58,503 in the previous year.
 However, prior to 2005–2006, the number of schools was steadily decreasing from 65,899 in 2000–2001.
 The 2007–2008 number includes 4,965 advanced learning schools specializing in foreign languages, mathematics etc.; 2,347 advanced general-purpose schools, and 1,884 schools for all categories of disabled children; it does not include vocational technical school and technicums.
-Private schools accounted for 0.3% of elementary school enrollment in 2005 and 0.5% in 2005.
+Private schools accounted for 0.3% of primary school enrolment in 2005 and 0.5% in 2005.

 According to a 2005 UNESCO report, 96% of the adult population has completed lower secondary schooling and most of them also have an upper secondary education.

 Nine-year secondary education in Russia is compulsory since September 1, 2007.
-Until 2007, it was limited to nine years with grades 10-11 optional; federal subjects of Russia could enforce higher compulsory standard through local legislation within the eleven–year federal programme.
+Until 2007, it was limited to nine years with years 10–11 optional; federal subjects of Russia could enforce higher compulsory standard through local legislation within the eleven–year federal programme.
 Moscow enacted compulsory eleven–year education in 2005, similar legislation existed in Altai Krai, Sakha and Tyumen Oblast.
-A student of 15 to 18 years of age may drop out of school with the approval of his/her parent and local authorities, and without their consent upon reaching age of 18.
+A student of 15 to 18 years of age may drop out of school with the approval of their guardian and local authorities, and without their consent upon reaching age of 18.
 Expulsion from school for multiple violations disrupting school life is possible starting at the age of 15.

-The eleven-year school term is split into elementary (years 1–4), middle (years 5–9), and senior (years 10–11) classes.
-The absolute majority of children attend full programme schools providing eleven-year education; schools limited to elementary or elementary and middle classes typically exist in rural areas.
-Of all the 59,260 schools in Russia, 36,248 provide the full eleven-year programme, 10,833 offer nine-year "basic" (elementary and middle) education, and 10,198 only offer elementary education.
+The eleven-year school term is split into primary (years 1–4), middle (years 5–9), and senior (years 10–11) classes.
+The absolute majority of children attend full programme schools providing eleven-year education; schools limited to primary or primary and middle classes typically exist in rural areas.
+Of all the 59,260 schools in Russia, 36,248 provide the full eleven-year programme, 10,833 offer nine-year "basic" (primary and middle) education, and 10,198 only offer primary education.
 Their number is disproportionately large compared to their share of students due to lesser class sizes in rural schools.
 In areas where school capacity is insufficient to teach all students on a normal, morning-to-afternoon, schedule, authorities resort to double-shift schools, where two streams of students (morning shift and evening shift) share the same facility.
 There were 13,100 double-shift and 75 triple-shift schools in 2007–2008, compared to 19,201 and 235 in 2000–2001.